 Sunday was all about the Christmas spirit!
 We set up the christmas trees, finished putting up the christmas lights outside, and built our gingerbread house.
 Our house is looking good and fully prepped for Santa.
 To wrap up the holiday weekend we went downtown to see the Naperville parade of lights which is always a specticle.
 Forget the floats, Carter and Emery just love getting the candy and of course, seeing Santa Claus himself!

 The Bix 7 was this weekend.
 For those of you not from the Quad Cities, it is the biggest event of the year, which consists of a 7 mile and very HILLY race around Davenport.
-This race tests your endurance like no other races.
+This race tests your endurance like no other race.
 Truly!
 There are festivities all weekend in the downtown area.
 I had been asking Julie to run the race for years, and finally convinced her to run it with me.
 We ran side-by-side, which is one of our favorite things to do together as a couple.
 We came in at the same exact time although I’ll admit, I think Julie beat me by a hair (proof is in the picture).
 The official race times:

 Time Name Hometown State